Doing exercise for people with scoliosis can be very confusing depending on what type of scoliosis you have.

 Let's look at the two most common scoliosis curvatures and then look at the most effective ways to do Pilates exercise for people with scoliosis.

 Standing tall and in tandem with one foot directly in front of the other, hold your balance while squeezing a towel under each armpit. this will help to connect the upper and lower torso for better stability.

-Scoliosis Exercise for the C-Curve:
+Exercise for People with Scoliosis for the C-Curve:

 1. Bridging exercise as shown or with fingertips against a wall to balance the spine as you roll down.